 - Expect 30-60 day adjustment

 Bad agency relationships waste time, money, and opportunity cost.
-Once you've determined it's not working, moving on is the right business decision.
+Knowing what marketing ROI looks like by channel gives you a concrete benchmark to measure every partner against.
+Once you’ve determined it’s not working, moving on is the right business decision.